Medical Allowance|Reimbursement |Advance |Rules |Form|Tax Exemption For Central Govt. Railways

 As per the Income Tax Act, 1961, the upper limit of the medical allowance is Rs.
 15,000/- per annum.
 Up to this amount no tax will be levied on the medical benefit received by any governmental employee.
 If the limit gets crossed then the rest amount has to be paid by the beneficiary and also a said tax rate will be levied on the rest amount.

 The medical allowance or the medical reimbursement has a tax benefit.
-There are some points which are considered while giving away the tax benefits to the employees’ medical allowance.
+There are some points that are considered while giving away the tax benefits to the employees’ medical allowance.
 The points are:

 - Medical treatment under governmental hospital